 On this episode of TGBAP we interview Brett W. Josephson, Ph.D.
 Brett is the Director of Executive Development at George Mason University and an Assistant Professor of Marketing at Mason’s School of Business.
 He is also an Affiliated Faculty member for Mason’s Center for Government Contracting.
 His unique research into government contracting provides insights for businesses moving into the federal market.
 Part 2 of the conversation answers the question, "Is the government a good customer?"
 If so, "How do you extract value from this customer once you've made the commitment?"

 On this episode of TGBAP, we interview Brett W. Josephson, Ph.D.
 Brett is the Director of Executive Development at George Mason University and an Assistant Professor of Marketing at Mason’s School of Business.
-He is also an Affiliated Faculty member for Mason’s Center for Government Contracting.
-His unique research into government contracting provides insights for businesses moving into the federal market.
-Part 1 of the conversation explores the major questions one might ask when researching the world's biggest buyer.
+He is also an Affiliated Faculty member for GMU's Center for Government Contracting.

-Women-Owned Small Businesses (WOSB) and Economically Disadvantaged Women-Owned Small Businesses (EDWOSB) can be eligible for set asides that can even the playing field in an oftentimes male-dominated federal contracting marketplace.
-Get your documents together and find out what it takes to qualify on this episode of The Government Buys A Podcast.
+Women-Owned Small Businesses (WOSB) and Economically Disadvantaged Women-Owned Small Businesses (EDWOSB) can be eligible for set asides.
+Set-asides even the playing field for small businesses.
+Get your documents together and find out what it takes to qualify on this episode of The Government Buys... a Podcast.

 Set asides for Veteran-Owned Small Businesses and Service Disabled Veteran-Owned Small Businesses can provide an advantage to veterans in the competitive federal contracting marketplace.
 Stand behind those who have stood behind us all on this episode of The Government Buys a Podcast.